hellbox/srob-migration/content/reviews/translation-is-not-kale.md

 name = "Translation is not kale" title = "Translation is not kale" dek = "Why aren't more books by women translated and available in English?
-Anca Szil\u00e1gyi takes the hot air out of publishing industry excuses." facebookauto = "Translation is delicious, says Anca Szilagyi in her review of Craving for Women in Translation Month." twitterauto = "Translation is delicious, says @ancawrites in her review of Craving for #WITMonth. #translationthurs" reviews_byline = ["writers/anca-l-szil\u00e1gyi.md"] reviews_books = ["books/the-days-of-abandonment.md", "books/mile-end.md", "books/why-the-child-is-cooking-in-the-polenta.md", "books/death-as-a-side-effect.md", "books/craving.md"]
+Anca Szil\u00e1gyi takes the hot air out of publishing industry excuses." type = "Review"facebookauto = "Translation is delicious, says Anca Szilagyi in her review of Craving for Women in Translation Month." twitterauto = "Translation is delicious, says @ancawrites in her review of Craving for #WITMonth. #translationthurs" reviews_byline = ["writers/anca-l-szil\u00e1gyi.md"] reviews_books = ["books/the-days-of-abandonment.md", "books/mile-end.md", "books/why-the-child-is-cooking-in-the-polenta.md", "books/death-as-a-side-effect.md", "books/craving.md"]